mrhappyasthma/python-ffmpeg-scripts/README.md

-# python-ffmpeg-resolution-printer
+# python-ffmpeg-scripts
-A helper utility in python to print video resolution width/height for video files.
+A collection of helper utilities in python for manipulating media files.

 This script relies in `ffmpeg`.